EsriDE/urban-heat-risk-index/README.md

 ### Data Collection

 We gather data from various sources, including satellite imagery, weather stations, and urban infrastructure databases.
-This data is then processed and analyzed using ArcGIS to create detailed heat maps.
+This data is then processed and analyzed using ArcGIS to create detailed heat risk maps.

 ### Analysis

 Using ArcGIS, we apply spatial analysis techniques to identify patterns and correlations between urban features and temperature variations.
 This helps us pinpoint specific areas that are most susceptible to the UHI effect.
+By analyzing temperature data, population density, and vulnerability factors, the Heat Risk Index helps to identify areas most at risk during extreme heat events.
+The tool aims to support local authorities, health agencies, and residents in making informed decisions to mitigate the impact of heatwaves, enhance preparedness, and protect vulnerable communities.

+The calculated index is based on this [Blog](https://www.esri.com/arcgis-blog/products/arcgis-pro/imagery/heat-resilience-planning-part-1/).

+If you are interested in creating and customizing your own index, [this page](https://learn.arcgis.com/en/projects/customize-a-climate-resilience-index/) might be the right place.

+The following screenshot shows the model to calculate the urban heat risk index based on landsat imagery, landcover and population data.

 ![Screenshot ModelBuilder Heat Risk Index](https://raw.githubusercontent.com/EsriDE/urban-heat-risk-index/main/doc/img/HRI.svg)
 *Screenshot: ModelBuilder Heat Risk Index*